 “Well, because just about every other organization on the planet claims it as a brand pillar or core value.
 And, innovation is very hard to truly live up to, and even more difficult to demonstrate to shareholders in a disruptive sector.
 Your brand pillars should be both unique to your company and demonstrable over time.”

 It seems like common sense that companies need to innovate.
-Peter Drucker noted in the 60s that there are really only two core functions to any organization: Innovation and marketing.
+Peter Drucker noted in the 60s that there are really only two core functions of any organization: Innovation and marketing.
 That acceptable line of logic would make innovation table stakes to doing business.

 And, as a company sees success, they become less and less likely to experiment, take risks, and innovate.
 This creates another tension.
 When forward-thinking team members feel frustrated by stagnation within a risk-averse organization, they are often seen as pushing against the tide of the status quo.
 These well-meaning people can unfairly be treated as trouble-makers.

 The potential of failure and the inherent change that comes with innovation can terrify people.
 This uneasiness can feel a lot like conflicts from our childhood.
 These are tensions and conflicts we’re taught to avoid from a very young age.
 Those who create a risk-averse culture slowly strangle themselves with a lack of fresh ideas, and an unwillingness to confront internal risk-takers, or face the competition.

 When a leader is willing to embrace the kinds of risks that we’re taught to avoid and creates a safe space for others to follow suit, then it frees the team from the illusion of safety.
 Thus making the way for the company to grow, change, and evolve.
 Over time, this becomes habitual.
 When this way of becoming the norm inside an organization, it both encourages risk and creates enough safety for team members at every level to innovate — perpetually and without asking permission or fear of retribution if a risk doesn’t pay off.